The primary challenge of working in a matrix is the lack of authority that leaders depended on in the past to get things done.

 Directive Project Management

-In VM 1.0/MM 1.0, if a leader has no authority over some or all of the people on the team, he or she uses a directive project management approach to get team members to get their work done.
+In Vertical Management 1.0/Matrix Management 1.0, if a leader has no authority over some or all of the people on the team, he or she uses a directive project management approach to get team members to get their work done.
 The project leader is the only person who understands the entire project:

 - The project leader collects inputs from the team members and develops a project plan that incorporates some or all of that input.